mariobbraz/Exoplanets-Data/README.md

 # Exoplanet Data Analyzer
-    #### Video Demo:  <URL HERE>
-    #### Description:

 This program is a data processing tool that collects exoplanet data from the **NASA Exoplanet Archive API**, removes duplicates, converts formats, and generates sorted and human-readable outputs using multiple scientific measurement units.

 The objective of this project is to better understand the universe and the exoplanets along with their **wide-ranging properties**

 ## Description